Helping users stay motivated on their fitness journey through personalized support.

 • Conduct another round of testing to validate recent iterations, identify any remaining usability issues, and continue to improve accessibility.

-• Design the rest of the prototype, including the profile and settings features, ensuring a comprehensive and intuitive experience that speaks to users’ emotional needs.
+• Design the rest of the prototype, including the profile and settings features, ensuring a comprehensive and satisfying experience.

-• Prepare for hand-off by organizing documentation for a smooth transition to development.
+• Prepare for hand-off by organizing clear documentation for a smooth transition to development.

 My biggest takeaway from this project is that design is not about creating the “perfect” product or system; it’s about the journey.
-It is an ongoing process of learning, testing, and improving while keeping empathy at the forefront.
-I am excited to apply these lessons to future projects as I continue to grow as a designer and collaborator.
+It is an ongoing process of learning, testing, and improving while keeping empathy and users at the forefront.
+I am excited to apply these lessons to future projects as I continue to grow as a designer and researcher.

 Previous